tsongpra/portfolio/Assignment3.md

 Source: [Click here to see the website reference](https://www.economist.com/graphic-detail/2017/10/27/full-time-mba-courses)

-I selected this article because studying an MBA is a huge investment of life.
-One of the critical factors when choosing MBA schools is the return after graduation, which means how your MBA program increase your pre-MBA salary.
-Therefore, this data visualization is useful to all prospective MBA students when choosing MBA schools.

 # Data Visualization Effectiveness Profile: Why this visualization is problematic ?
 I rely on the critique method named the Data Visualization Effectiveness Profile.
 Here is my analysis